mr-alex-leonov/Machine_Learning_Exchange_Rates/README.md

 Many unanswered questions remain:

-- Which other variables could effect and explain the variation in teh CAD/USD Exchange rate?
+-Which other variables could effect and explain the variation in teh CAD/USD Exchange rate?
 For example, 10-year bond yeild.
-- What if we combined all daily and monthly variables and used a more sophisticated ML algorithm?
+-What if we combined all daily and monthly variables and used a more sophisticated ML algorithm?
-- Would our findings hold true for other currency pairs?
+-Would our findings hold true for other currency pairs?
-- Integrating our findings into automated trading or Roboadvisor platform based on live API's
+-Integrating our findings into automated trading or Roboadvisor platform based on live API's